-This is a classic Chinese chow mein recipe with earthy shiitake mushrooms, tender pork slices and crunchy mung bean sprouts.
+This is a classic Chinese pork chow mein recipe with earthy shiitake mushrooms and crunchy mung bean sprouts.
 Passed down by my mom, it’s a recipe that I absolutely loved eating as a kid and now my own daughters love it too!
 If you enjoy chow mein noodles, this is a healthier take that you can enjoy making at home.

 As a kid, chow mein was one of my favourite noodle dishes to get at the Chinese restaurants.
 Those noodles are typically deep fried and then drenched with sauce so that there were pockets of crispy and soft noodles – so irresistible!
 It’s a great dish to satisfy different preferences of my family members.
 For me, I always loved the noodles drenched in the sauce – yummmmm.
 Seeing how much I loved it, my mom came up with her home version using the same noodles.
 These noodles are stir fried instead so it’s a healthier option!

 There are many different variations of chow mein dishes out there.
-This one definitely highlights the earthy flavours of shiitake mushrooms, sweetness of snow peas and crunchy freshness of mung bean sprouts.
-Although there is pork in this noodle dish, as a lot of Chinese cuisine does, I feel this dish is more vegetable forward.
-Hooray for veggies!
+This one definitely highlights the earthy flavours of shiitake mushrooms and the crunchy freshness of mung bean sprouts.
+Check out my pork chow mein recipe if you don’t have shiitake mushrooms handy.
+Also a family favourite!

 Steamed Chow Mein Noodles